b2coutts/fixlang/README.md

 The last example looks different, but we've simply formatted it differently, and used a new function, `else`. `else` is a trivial function, which takes one argument and returns it.
-We could just have easily have ommitted it and our code would have the same effect, but this helps to make our code more readable.
+We could just as easily have ommitted it and our code would have the same effect, but it helps to make our code more readable.

 We refer to 0, "", and empty as "false" values, and all other values as "true" values.
-There are 3 function for producing true or false values: `eq` (equal), `gt` (greater than), and `lt` (less than).
-These functions produce boolean values, suitable for input to `if`; specifically, they return 1 or 0. `Int`s are compared numerically, `String`s are compared alphabetically, and `Pairs` are compared lexicographically; the left values are compared, and if they're equal, the right values are used. `Lambda`s cannot be used with these functions.
-Note that the two things you're comparing must be of the same type; you cannot compare a `String` to an `Int`, for instance.
+There are 3 functions for producing true or false values: `eq` (equal), `gt` (greater than), and `lt` (less than).
+These functions produce boolean values, suitable for input to `if`; specifically, they return 1 or 0. `Int`s are compared numerically, `String`s are compared alphabetically, and `Pair`s are compared lexicographically; the left values are compared, and if they're equal, the right values are used. `Lambda`s cannot be passed to these functions.
+Note that the two things you're comparing must be of the same type;
+you cannot compare a `String` to an `Int`, for instance.

     gt 34 2                                 -> 1
     eq 34 "34"                              -> 0
-    gt cons 1 cons 999 empty
+    lt cons 1 cons 999 empty
        cons 2 empty                         -> 1

-Now that we know if, we can make use of another property of `Lambda`s.
-In addition to all the arguments passed directly, every `Lambda` also has a zeroth argument, denoted `.0` (without quotes).
+Now that we know `if`, we can make use of another property of `Lambda`s.
+In addition to all the arguments passed directly, every `Lambda` also has a zeroth argument, denoted `.0`.
 This argument represents the `Lambda` itself.
 This means the `Lambda` can call itself within itself.
 If this seems confusing, consider this example:

     # this is a comment describing the function- it's the factorial function
     let factorial {1,